akashdhruv/Para-Physics/README.md

 <p align="justify"> <font size="4">

-This type of situation are typically found in heat-exchangers and nuclear reactors and can be further understood using simulation tools.
+This type of situation is typically found in heat-exchangers and nuclear reactors and can be further understood using simulation tools.

 </font> </p>